 In accordance with the principles set out in the Swedish Companies Act and the Code, the Board of Directors has appointed an Audit Committee consisting of three members.
-The work of the Audit Committee is mainly of a preparatory nature, i.e., preparing matters for ultimate resolution by the Board.
+The work of the Audit Committee is mainly of a preparatory nature, i.e. preparing matters for resolution by the Board.
 The Audit Committee has certain limited decision-making power.
-For example, the Committee has established guidelines for services other than auditing that the company may procure from its auditors.
+For example, it has established guidelines for services other than auditing that the company may procure from its auditors.

-During 2016, the Audit Committee focused especially on current issues relating to the company’s financial position, the financial reporting, budget, risk management, internal control and issues relating to the company’s ethical standards.
-The Committee also decided in 2016 on updated guidelines on which services other than auditing may be procured from the company’s auditor.
+During 2017, the Audit Committee focused especially on current issues relating to the company’s financial position, the financial reporting, execution of major projects, budget, risk management, internal control and issues relating to the company’s regulations.

 The Audit Committee keeps minutes of its meetings, which are distributed to the other members of the Board.

-In 2016, the Committee held six meetings.
-The General Counsel, Annika Bäremo, was Secretary to the Audit Committee during 2016.
+In 2017, the Committee held five meetings.
+The General Counsel, Annika Bäremo, was Secretary to the Audit Committee during 2017.

 Last updated: 27 April 2018 • 14:39